 Dream of being an author, or a travel writer, however, in reality, an overworked translator and sporadic blogger.
 Born in the Netherlands, raised in the Middle East and “educated” in London.

-I left the rat race of London in 2004 (after 10 long years working for IT firms & banks in the City) for a long sojourn in Sri Lanka with a view to further travels only to be caught up in the huge tsunami on Boxing day 2004 and although my heart wasn’t really able to leave the island since, I now spend most of my time in Holland again.
-I’ve had ups and downs in life and hope that this blog will entertain you with some of those, give you ideas for travel, food and random stuff, make you laugh and sometimes maybe cry.
+I left the rat race of London in 2004 (after 10 long years working for IT firms & banks in the City) for a long sojourn in Sri Lanka with a view to further travels only to be caught up in the huge tsunami on Boxing day 2004 and my heart wasn’t really able to leave the island since.
+This blog details my life as an expat in Sri Lanka and talks about food too.
+I moved back to the Netherlands in 2017 to spend the majority of my time in Europe (travelling remains an addiction) and had a break from blogging but expect to start up regularly again soon.
+Any ideas for content welcomed.
+My days see me working a translator so expect advice, info and grievances about that too.

-- Journalism work has included pieces on global current affairs, numerous travel articles about Sri Lanka and Ayurveda including destination and hotel reviews, and reporting of major events and festivals across the country.
+- Journalism work has included pieces on global current affairs, numerous travel articles about Sri Lanka and ayurveda including destination and hotel reviews, and reporting of major events and festivals across the country.
 And of course, recipes, featuring many different cuisines!

 - Financial writing work has included writing risk management case studies, reporting on credit risk in the financial crisis of 2008, a survey report on operational risk in banking, the role of IT in the calculation of business risk.
 I am also an experienced RFP writer for the IT and Consultancy industry.

 Besides translation and writing, I am always looking to plan my next trip.
 I support various charities and did one and a half years voluntary work after the 2004 tsunami in Sri Lanka.